Farid Kamil: 2010–present: Venture in directing

 In 2010, Farid was entrusted to direct the third and final movie in the Remp-It series.
 However, the movie snowballed bad publicity due to perceptions that it had glorified mat rempit culture which was very prevalent in TV dramas and movies at that time, much to the Government's chagrin.
 The movie was subsequently retitled V3-Samseng Jalanan.

 Farid involved in two film productions in 2017: the first one is the action film J Revolusi while the other being Tombiruo: Penunggu Rimba, an adventure film adapted from a novel written by Ramlee Awang Murshid.

 Personal life

 Relationship

 Kamil was romantically linked with a number of actresses.
 From his break-up with his then girlfriend Irma Hasmie some years ago, his alleged romantic entanglement with Lisa Surihani and the latest one being his courtship with starlet Diana Danielle.
-On 16 October, it was confirmed that he is engaged with Diana Danielle and the couple got married on 3 November 2012.
-They now have two children together, namely Muhammad and Nur Aurora.
+On 16 October, it was confirmed that he is engaged to Diana Danielle and the couple got married on 3 November 2012.
+They now have two children together, named Muhammad and Nur Aurora.